Preventing Zero-Shot Transfer Degradation in Continual Learning of Vision-Language Models: Experiments

 \subsection{Class Incremental Learning}

-We evaluate our methods on conventional class incremental learning, which shows our method's ability in learning new tasks and preventing previously learned knowledge. \cref{tab:cifar100_class_incre} and \cref{tab:tiny_imagenet_class_incre} display the results on CIFAR100 and TinyImageNet, respectively.
+We evaluate our methods on conventional class incremental learning. \cref{tab:cifar100_class_incre,tab:tiny_imagenet_class_incre} display results on CIFAR100 and TinyImageNet, respectively.
 We re-implement some previous methods with a CLIP backbone (after CLIP in the table), while others using a special network design cannot be easily adapted.
 Although zero-shot CLIP prediction achieves a good result on these benchmarks, continual learning with direct fine-tuning or LwF~\cite{li2017learning} degrades the performance greatly, especially under the setting of a large step number.
 This demonstrates a severe catastrophic forgetting phenomenon in fine-tuning the CLIP model.
 Our method consistently improves the performance of the CLIP model on both Avg. and Last scores with a large gap towards previous ones.